ArcticSnow/quarto_science_template/README.md

 	- code
 	- references
 	- data, etc.
-- All files are raw text and can be open and edited with any text editor
+- All files are raw text and can be open and edited with any text editor.
+This means it easily integrates with `git` as well.
 - The html website can be shared to anyone
 - Forced to do reproducible code.
 As the code is run everytime, it must be clean and organized
 - Modular at your wish within the scope to what Quarto offers (a lot!).